 This conference is scheduled during the first week in May.
 This is a time to reflect on a child's growth and development by reviewing their portfolio.
-Together parents and teachers will discuss: Behavioral, social, and emotional growth, and Cognitive development.
+Together guardians and teachers will discuss behavioral, social, and emotional growth, and cognitive development.

 Final Progress Reports will be mailed home in June.